 The phone has a decent fingerprint scanner that can quickly unlock your phone.
 In my testing, I never failed to recognize my finger.
 It works from all directions as well.

 The phone is being advertised as selfie phone, so I will talk about front camera first.
 It has 16 megapixels camera with f/2.0 aperture and a soft LED flash.
 At the back, it has 13 megapixels rear camera with f/2.0 aperture, PDAF, and dual LED flash.

 The camera app of the phone is smooth and offers various camera modes to try.
 If you love photography, you also have a pro mode on the phone to try,

-I personally think that Text recognition, PicNote, Smart Scan and Translation modes interesting as these helps a lot.
+I personally think that Text recognition, PicNote, Smart Scan and Translation modes interesting as these help a lot.

 The front camera is excellent and I loved capturing selfies with this phone.
 In low-light, it has front camera flash to help.
 See selfies sample below.
 The front LED flash also works well in low-light and is definitely a notable feature of the phone.
 It captures quality photos with good details.
 You also have beauty filters to tweak the beautification.

 The rear camera also performs well and captures good photos.
 Sometimes, I got fade colors in photos that look great in the display while capturing.
 But most of the times, the camera didn’t disappoint.
 In good light, it quickly focuses and captures.
 Shutter speed is also good.